aathanor/ResearchSite/content/reference_problem_revised.md

 ## Fodor's Language of Thought

-Fodor's LOT exemplifies what PC rejects: internal symbolic tokens requiring connection to external properties.
-His atomistic semantics—primitive concepts getting content through bare causal connections—generates precisely the 'hooking' relation creating Field's regress.
+Fodor’s LOT provides a clear case of what PC opposes: a system of internal symbolic tokens whose content is fixed by primitive links to external properties.
+His atomistic semantics—on which basic concepts get their content directly from lawlike causal/informational connections plus asymmetric dependence—reproduces, at the level of mental representation, the very sort of primitive “hooking” relation that Field criticizes in Tarskian truth-theoretic accounts, and hence invites the same regress.

 PC alternative: No internal symbols needing external connections.
 Instead, $\{A, a^o, a^c\}$ constellations where $a^o$ grounds through $E(\{A, a^o\})$ events and $a^c$ enables $\exists(\{A, a^c\})$ operations.